rysummers/teddy-dnam-analysis/README.md

 ## Model comparisons

-Multiple model specifications are fit to assess the contribution of different covariate sets and comparisons are performed using likelihood-based criteria (e.g. AIC)
+Multiple model specifications are fit to assess the contribution of different covariates and comparisons are performed using likelihood-based criteria (e.g. AIC)

 - Base longitudinal model (time + demographic covariates)
 - Models including genetic risk measures